yhtang/FunFact/docs/pages/user-guide/factorize.md

 ### Loss

 The loss function used in the optimization process can be changed as well as its (hyper) parameters.
-This adheres to the FunFact [Loss API](../../../api/loss/).
-The `optimizer_options` dictionary argument to the `factorize` will be forwarded as keyword arguments to initialize the loss function.
-FunFact currently offers native support for three loss functions and allows for a custom loss function:
+FunFact currently offers three loss functions:

-- `loss`: loss function:
-    * `'mse_loss'`: Mean-Squared Error (L2) loss.
+  * `'MSE'`: Mean-Squared Error (L2) loss.
-    * `'l1_loss'`: L1 loss.
+  * `'L1'`: L1 loss.
-    * `'kldiv_loss'`: KL Divergence loss.
+  * `'KLDivergence'`: KL Divergence loss.

-    * `callable`: user provided optimizer that implements the [Loss API](../../../api/loss/).
+Custom loss function to be defined by implementing the [Loss API](../../../api/loss/).

 The loss function can be further adjusted by the `penalty_weight` argument which is the scalar factor applied to all the penalty terms specified on the leaf tensors.
 If `penalty_weight=0.0`, it is not taken into account in the loss function.
 The default value is `penalty_weight=1.0`.